 In general, data warehousing specialists are responsible for:

-These and other job responsibilities contribute to the data warehousing system’s success.
+These job responsibilities, among others, contribute to the data warehousing system’s success.
 As explained by IBM, a data warehouse is a very large, complex database or table of information.
 The data takes the form of snapshots that show each change made to the database over time and information about those changes.
 A data warehouse for a single organization might compile data from each segment of the business, like accounting, marketing, sales and others.

 After being properly sorted, the warehousing system puts data into what’s known as a “data mart.”
-Here, data should be well-organized to allow people to easily search for specific types of transactions or for certain data points from a given timeframe.
+Here, data is properly organized to allow people to easily search for specific types of transactions or for certain data points from a given timeframe.
 This information can then be used to make important decisions about how to manage the business.